 2. Send Large Files Using “Send Anywhere” App

 As per the name, Send Anywhere allows you to send large files directly between two devices without the need to register an account.
-For 1:1 direct transfer, the app needs to be installed on both the devices.
-Send Anywhere is available for all platforms including Windows, Linux, MacOS, Amazon Kindle, Chrome.
+For 1:1 direct transfer, the app needs to be installed on both devices.
+Send Anywhere is available for all platforms including Windows, Linux, macOS, Amazon Kindle, Chrome.
 Once the files to be sent are selected, a 6-digit key will be generated on the sending device.
 And, the files will be sent instantly after the key is entered on the receiving device.

 In case you would like to send files to multiple recipients, then you can use the Share Link so that the recipient can download the files directly from that link.
 And, the link will be valid only for 48 hours.